syncfusion-content/fileformat-docs/File-Formats/DocIO/mail-merge-for-group.md

 ## Performing Mail merge with business objects

 You can perform Mail merge with business objects in a template document.
-The following code snippet shows how to perform Mail merge with business objects
+The following code snippet shows how to perform Mail merge with business objects.

 {% tabs %}

 {% highlight c# %}

-//Opens the template document.
+//Opens the template document

 WordDocument document = new WordDocument(@"Template.docx");